This book by Elizabeth Strout is a series of short stories primarily set in Maine with a common character, Olive Kitteridge.

 Book Club Party Ideas for Olive Kitteridge

 The setting of the book was in Maine so we decorated with seashells, starfish and a beachy table runner.
-I found this cute nautical chalkboard at a garage sale and unfortunately I could not hunt it down on the internet.
-There are nautical chalkboards available on Amazon.
-Another great site for nautical and coastal decorations is tikimaster.com
+I found this cute nautical chalkboard at a garage sale.

 Book Club Menu for Olive Kitteridge

-So we had two lobster tails, fresh crab meat and clams to plan our menu.
+We had two lobster tails, fresh crab meat and clams for our menu.
 We also had lemon thyme, parmesan cheese and shallots, so you will see these ingredients in several of the recipes.

 The menu consisted of: